twbs/bootstrap/docs/4.0/getting-started/theming.md

   </div>
 </div>

-Within `_variables.scss`, you'll find our color variables and Sass map.
+Within `scss/_variables.scss`, you'll find our color variables and Sass map.
 Here's an example of the `$colors` Sass map:

 {% highlight scss %}
 $colors: (